 European statistics on accidents at work (ESAW) is the main data source for EU statistics relating to health and safety at work issues.
 ESAW includes data on occupational accidents that result in at least four calendar days of absence from work, including fatal accidents.
 The phrase ‘during the course of work’ means while engaged in an occupational activity or during the time spent at work.
 This generally includes cases of road traffic accidents in the course of work but excludes accidents during the journey between home and the workplace.

 Statistics on accidents at work may reflect under-coverage or under-reporting.
 Under-coverage exists when the appropriate population is not covered by the source of the data on accidents, for example when a certain economic sector or employment type is excluded.
 Under-reporting relates to the situation where an accident occurs but is not reported although the related economic sector is included.
 The extent of under-coverage of ESAW data can be analysed partially by comparing the reference population (of workers) in ESAW with data derived from the labour force survey.
 Under-reporting is more difficult to analyse and establish but some comparisons are available.
 One method is to compare results from the reporting systems used for the legal obligation to report an accident with systems based on insurance reports; this may indicate under-reporting in the system for the legal obligation of accidents or over-reporting in insurance systems.
 Another method is to compare (geographically or over time) the ratio of fatal to non-fatal accidents, as the reporting of fatal accidents is thought to be more likely to be accurate due to their severe nature.
 Comparisons can also be made with data from household surveys, for example from the labour force survey (which included an ad-hoc survey in 2013 on accidents at work and work-related health problems).
-A study undertaken by Eurostat in 2014 using all of these approaches indicated that the level of under-reporting of non-fatal accidents is quite substantial in most EU Member States that joined the EU after 2003 with the exception of Malta and Slovenia.
+A study undertaken by Eurostat in 2014 using all of these approaches indicated that the level of under-reporting of non-fatal accidents is substantial in EU Member States that joined the EU after 2003 with the exception of Malta and Slovenia.
 In addition, Greece and Norway have very low standardised and non-standardised incidence rates which are thought to result from high levels of under-reporting.
 When compared with other Member States which joined the EU before 2003, Ireland, Sweden and the United Kingdom also record substantially lower standardised and non-standardised incidence rates (about 50 % of the EU-15 average).
 On the other hand, Portugal, France and Spain reported standardised and non-standardised incidence rates that were more than 150 % of the EU-15 average.

 A safe, healthy working environment is a crucial factor in an individual’s quality of life and is also a collective concern.
 EU Member State governments recognise the social and economic benefits of better health and safety at work.
 Reliable, comparable, up-to-date statistical information is vital for setting policy objectives and adopting suitable policy measures and preventing actions.